The Best Part of My Career is Seeing Children Progress in their Knowledge, Confidence, and Skills

 An interview with Naomi Aves, Primary Music Teacher at BSB.

 Naomi Aves is a Music Educator, having eight years’ experience teaching in various schools from EYFS through to Year 10.
-She gained a BA with honours degree in Music from Durham University in 2007, as well as a Performance Diploma on Flute.
-She later gained her PGCE in Secondary Music Education from Canterbury Christ Church University.
+She gained a BA with an honours degree in Music from Durham University in 2007, as well as a Performance Diploma on the Flute.
+She later obtained her PGCE in Secondary Music Education from Canterbury Christ Church University.

 How long have you been at BSB?

 I started working at BSB in August 2018 as the Primary Music Teacher.
-Prior to taking up this post, I have taught in UK comprehensive schools as well as a few different international schools.
+Before taking up this post, I taught in UK comprehensive schools, as well as a few different international schools.
 I have lots of experience in building Music departments in growing schools and teaching music across the entire age range.
 BSB has enabled me to put these skills to good use, developing the Primary Music Curriculum and extra-curricular music provision, improving the quality of singing across the school, and collaborating with other teachers for shows and concerts.

 What is the best part of your career as a music teacher?

 The best part of my career is seeing children progress in their knowledge, confidence, and skills.
-I love creating fun and engaging lessons that stimulate, challenge and inspire students to achieve their best, whilst having fun.
+I love creating fun and engaging lessons that stimulate, challenge and inspire students to achieve their best while having fun.
 Seeing this come together in public performances is the other rewarding part of my job.
-I particularly love Christmas time, as I get to plan and lead a significant part of the music across the school.
+I particularly love Christmas time, as I get to plan and lead a significant portion of the music across the school.

 What triggered your passion for music?

 West End Musicals were probably the other reason my love for music and dance ignited.
 I’d always exit the theatre singing and twirling in the streets, dreaming of being on stage.
-I was always involved in some way in the shows and concerts at school, as well as the band in church.
+I was always involved in some way in the shows and concerts at school, as well as church band.